joaomelo/hot-collection/README.md

 HotCollection offers two approaches to reading data.
 We can make them grab the latest version in Firestore or subscribe to data updates and keep app and database im sync.
 The following sections explain how to do both.

-### Loading Items
+### Getting Items

-The HotCollection `loadItems` and `loadItem` methods will pull the documents from the Firestore corresponding collection.
-Both methods also returns Promises.
+The HotCollection `getItems` and `getItem` methods will pull the data items from the HotCollection cache.
+They are both asynchronous methods, so return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).

+If they called during a sync operation between HotCollection and Firestore, the HotCollection object will wait until completion and then resolve with the most up to date items.

-The `loadItems` return Promise resolves in an array with all the appropriate Firestore docs converted to javascript objects.
+The `getItems` method will resolve into an array with all the appropriate Firestore docs converted to javascript objects.

-Complementary, we can grab just one item with `loadItem`.
-It takes the document `id` as parameter and returns an Promise witch should resolve into an object.
+Complementary, we can grab just one item with `getItem`.
+It takes the document `id` as parameter and resolves into an item object.

 The example below is a function that renders a html result.
-It lists all the names inside an employee collection using  `loadItems`.
+It lists all the names inside an employee collection using  `getItems`.

     import HotCollection from '@joaomelo/hot-collection';
     import { db } from '../services';

     export async function renderLoadExample (el) {
       const employeeCol = new HotCollection(db, 'employees');
-      const employees = await employeeCol.loadItems();
+      const employees = await employeeCol.getItems();

       if (employees.length === 0) {
         employeeCol.add({ name: 'John' });